Heeyun0724/hand-detection/README.md

 If you want finger angle extraction, run video hand detection Angle.py in vscode.

 If you want finger coordinate extraction, run video hand detection coordinate.py in vscode.

+## Result
+The information on the finger extracted in the path specified by you is saved as a json file.

+The json file is printed separately with both hands, and five fingers are generated as individual json files.
+The result will be a total of 10 json files.

+If the hand was not detected in the video, it was made to be printed in an empty array in the json file.